brianhouse/sound_art/NEXT.md

 add screenshots to lecture notes so they can properly review

+sequencing -> arranging

 ### new

-I think using casettes / magnetic tape would be awesome. what would that take? preexisting tapes, or record onto tape?
+using casettes / magnetic tape -- preexisting tapes, or record onto tape? need old hardware